-v.
+(v.)
 Safety

-By moving heavy trucks off Texas and neighboring States' roads, the Project will eliminate highway accidents involving trucks for at least 20 years.
+By moving heavy trucks off Texas and neighboring States' roads, the Project will eliminate highway accidents resulting from trucking freight for at least 20 years.
 The value of property damage, injuries, and deaths caused by these avoided accidents is \$ 78,670,743 at a 3% discount and \$ 50,468,357 at 7% as shown in Table 9.
 A year-by-year breakdown of this category's benefit stream can be found on the "3c BCA" and "3i TIGER Assump" tabs in the provided BCA Spreadsheet.